foopod/blog-2.0/_tutorials/how-to-gooogle.md

 {:.challengeTitle}
 ## Challenge #3
 <div class="challengeContent" markdown="1">
->Stack Overflow is your friend.
-When searching for coding things, Stack Overflow results are usually super useful.

 The box below uses **python**.
 How do you **add an object to a list**?